My favourite colour negative film

 Because the boosted blues/cyans (opposite side of the spectrum) and the nice overall contrast on this film, your reds can really pop when shooting Ektar in daylight.
 They still look accurate to reality but with that extra punch when the sun is shining.
 What you may notice though is that cherry reds and magenta start to really get boosted, as the sensitivity starts to increase again leading towards the blue part of the spectrum.
 This can cause people to exercise caution when using this film for portraiture.

 Most of my favourite (colour) street photographers are those who historically shot on slide films like Kodachrome.
 This is a look that is very hard to replicate, and besides shooting still-available E6 slides, I find that Ektar can sometimes give me results that are close enough.
-It's often said to be the closest thing to shooting slide film in terms of C41 films, perhaps dues to its bold colours and high contrast.
+It's often said to be the closest thing to shooting slide film in terms of C41 films, perhaps dues to its bold colours, high contrast, and low grain.
 This rings true on the street, and when combined with warm tones and metering for the highlights in a Chiaroscuro fashion, it gives me a great "classic" look that I often look for in my street photography.

 Using Ektar for Portraits